-A focus on vocational education and jobs
+Swiss-US meeting focuses on vocational education and jobs

 In his meetings with US Secretary of Education Betsy DeVos and US Secretary of Labor Alexander Acosta, he "reviewed the progress made on bilateral cooperation on vocational education and training under the declaration of intent signed in 2015."

-Schneider-Ammann said he also met members of US Congress and representatives from Swiss businesses based in the United States.
+Schneider-Ammann said he also met members of Congress and representatives from Swiss businesses based in the US.

 The United States is Switzerland's second largest trade partner, after Germany.
-US-Swiss trade comes to CHF60 billion; Switzerland exports CHF36.4 billion to the US and imports CHF23.6 billion from the United States.
+Bilateral trade comes to CHF60 billion; Switzerland exports CHF36.4 billion to the US and imports CHF23.6 billion from the US.
 Swiss direct investment in the US comes to CHF205 billion and Swiss companies generate 500,000 US jobs, the Swiss government says.

 After his meeting with Ivanka Trump, the economic minister tweeted a photo of the two of them together and said that the “US committed to build up vocational education and training.
 Switzerland ready to support.”